 - There is currently no import/export functionality.
 Since it’s only a one-page site, a simple copy and paste should suffice.

 - Want to “SEO” the site?
 Forget about it.
-No meta alterations are available, including title and description).
+No meta alterations are available, including to the title and description.
 No Alt text for images either.

 - Want to put schema in it?
 Google’s stance is the site is light enough and fast enough it doesn’t need it.

 - Want to AMP it?
-Google’s is the site is fast enough it doesn’t need it.
+Google’s response is the site is fast enough it doesn’t need it.

 - No tie (yet) to Analytics.